 LUCENE_DISK – This provider uses a local disk file to store indexing information.
 This option is a production-ready solution, but is only recommended for non-clustered environments.

-ELASTICSEARCH – This provider uses an ElasticSearch cluster to provide indexing.
+ELASTICSEARCH – This provider uses an Elasticsearch cluster to provide indexing.
 This option is suitable for clustered environments.
 Note that to use this option, you will need to create your own Elasticsearch cluster.

 When using the Lucene Disk Provider, a directory on the local filesystem should be configured using the Hibernate Search Directory option.

 This directory should be created on a disk partition that has enough capacity to store all content for the selected indexes.

 When using the Elasticsearch provider, the following settings should be provided: